 Along with the chance to make significant gains comes the potential for large losses.
-Some companies in the biotech sector are relatively small, with no more than two or three products.
-As a result, news releases concerning clinical trials and approval from the Food and Drug Administration (FDA) are deciding factors in the direction of the company’s stock.
+Some companies in the biotech sector are relatively small, with no more than 2 or 3 products.
+As a result, news releases concerning clinical trials and approval from the Medicines and Healthcare products Regulatory Agency (MHRA) in the UK, and medicine regulators in other countries, such as the Food and Drug Administration (FDA) in the US, are deciding factors in the direction of a company’s stock.
 Biotech companies can live and die by these announcements.

 Additionally, given the complexity of biotechnology, investors often experience challenges in determining a product’s effectiveness and chances of success.
 It can also be challenging to research a company’s products for those without a medical or science background.

 For those willing to do their homework, investing in biotech companies can reap huge rewards.
-However, the volatile nature of biotech stocks is a double-edged sword, meaning these stocks can produce enormous gains but also significant losses if a drug fails to perform or come to market.
+But they can also lead to significant losses if a drug fails to perform or come to market.

 There are four major steps biotech companies have to follow to develop new drugs; drug discovery, preclinical testing, clinical testing and regulatory approval.
 Investors should also pay close attention to which phase each of a biotech company’s drug candidates is in.
 Drugs in later phases are more likely to succeed, making investing in that company less risky.